hml1688/CASA--Fall-detection-and-alert-system-/README.md

 <img src="https://github.com/hml1688/CASA0018--Fall-detection-and-alert-system/blob/main/Images/NN%20settings1.png" alt="Project 2" style="width: 900px; height: auto;">
 <img src="https://github.com/hml1688/CASA0018--Fall-detection-and-alert-system/blob/main/Images/NN%20settings2.png" alt="Project 2" style="width: 900px; height: auto;">

 Finally, the model complexity was reduced by decreasing the number of neurons, and the data set was also increased.
 As a result, both the training and test accuracy rates reached 100%.
 At this point, by observing the changes in the specific accuracy and loss values during the training process, it was seen that the model's accuracy tended to stabilize at epochs 38-40.
-Therefore, the 100% accuracy at this time showed no obvious signs of overfitting and could be adopted.
+Therefore, the 100% accuracy at this time showed no obvious signs of overfitting and could be adopted.  <br>

 <img src="https://github.com/hml1688/CASA0018--Fall-detection-and-alert-system/blob/main/Images/training%20details(cycle45).png" alt="Project 2" style="width: 650px; height: auto;">
 <img src="https://github.com/hml1688/CASA0018--Fall-detection-and-alert-system/blob/main/Images/training%20details(cycle40).png" alt="Project 2" style="width: 650px; height: auto;">